Best Budget Trekking Poles of 2023: Review By Physical Therapist

-Are you looking for the best budget trekking poles?
-I’ve got you covered with a detailed review of the specs and pros and cons of each, and recommendations based on my 17 years of physical therapy practice and hiking addiction.
+I’ve provided a detailed review of the specs and pros and cons of each, and recommendations based on my 18 years of physical therapy practice and hiking addiction.

 If you’re not sure about investing in expensive trekking poles, but want to ease the pressure on your knees — this best cheap trekking poles review is for you.